TinyGobby/bowling-challenge/README.md

 ```
 As an excellent player,
 So that I can show off to my friends,
-I want to be able to enter a perfect game and have the app confirm it.
+I want to be able to score a perfect game and have the app confirm it.
 ```
 ## Built With